saltastroops/data-archive-database/README.md

 mysql -u "salt/sooa data archive database username" -p
 ```

-You will be promted to enter a password, do so.
+You will be prompted to enter a password, do so.

 ###### Choose database to use